MehdiMasoumii/MehdiMasoumii/README.md

 # Hi 👋.
 I'm Mehdi Masoumi
-## An aspiring programmer who likes to learn new things . . .
+## An aspiring programmer who loves to learn new things . . .

 👯 I’m looking to collaborate on front-end web apps<br>🌱 I’m currently learning Next JS, MUI and other front-end stuff<br>💬 Ask me about any front-end lib or problem